kleinjoshuaa/boxesdemo-nodejs/README.md

 Once the split is created, you can use that as the split name and click the **Login** button.

 Once logged in you should be able to see updates to the box array in realtime as the dynamic configuration and/or split rollout plan is updated.
+You can click on individual boxes in the box array to send events if you passed in an event name when you logged in.

 ![](app2.jpg)